In tensorrt_llm.functional:

 Model Definition

-TensorRT-LLM has a Python API that can be used to define Large Language Models.
+TensorRT-LLM has a Model Definition API that can be used to define Large Language Models.
 This API is built on top of the powerful TensorRT Python API to create graph representations of deep neural networks in TensorRT.
 To become familiar with the core concepts of the TensorRT API, refer to the Core Concepts section of the TensorRT documentation before proceeding further.

 In TensorRT-LLM, the tensorrt_llm.Builder class contains a tensorrt.Builder object.
 That instance is used in the tensorrt_llm.Builder.create_network method to create an instance of the tensorrt.INetworkDefinition class.
 The INetworkDefinition object can then be populated using the free functions defined in the tensorrt_llm.functional.